manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 02: Upload, download, and query data in a non-relational data store.md

     This command returns the public IP address of your Cloud Shell.
 Make a note of this address.

-4. Switch to the Azure portal and go to the page for your storage account.
+4. Switch to the Azure portal and go to the page for your storage account starting with name **storage**.

 5. Under Settings, select Shared access signature, and create another SAS token, this time for your Cloud Shell.
 Specify the following settings, and then click Generate SAS and connection string: